-Jogging is by far the most common reason why people go see an orthopaedist, because running puts a lot of strain on the knee.
+Jogging is by far the most common reason why people go see an orthopedist because running puts a lot of strain on the knee.
 The activity of running itself is not dangerous, but the lack of stretching before and after running is.
 Also, the over-zealous ones who push themselves too hard to break records can experience joint problems.
-Statistics show that one fifth of runners experience knee pain, but, fortunately, this rarely indicates a severe injury.
-Nonetheless, joggers should not take knee pain lightly and they should see an orthopaedist as soon as possible.
+Statistics show that one-fifth of runners experience knee pain, but, fortunately, this rarely indicates a severe injury.
+Nonetheless, joggers should not take knee pain lightly and they should see an orthopedist as soon as possible.
 Do not ignore symptoms and continue running if your knee hurts or is swollen.

 Rowing machines can be dangerous for people with weak knees

 A rowing machine is probably the most efficient fitness equipment as the rowing motion engages the whole body.
-If you do some research on rowingmachines.reviews, you will see that these machines are recommended both for people with a weak physical condition and for experienced workout enthusiasts.
-However, despite the fact that rowing machines can help you build muscles around your knees, they can be dangerous for people who suffer from certain conditions such as arthritis or other pain causing muscle problems.
+If you do some research on rowing machines, you will see that they are recommended both for people with a weak physical condition and for experienced workout enthusiasts.
+However, despite the fact that rowing machines can help you build muscles around your knees, they can be dangerous for people who suffer from certain conditions such as arthritis or other pain-causing muscle problems.

 The incidence of knee problems among football players